-The Education Plan for St. Albert Public Schools, commencing September 1, 2022, was prepared under the direction of the board/board of directors in accordance with the responsibilities under the Education Act and the Fiscal Planning and Transparency Act.
+The Education Plan for St. Albert Public Schools, commencing September 1, 2023, was prepared under the direction of the board/board of directors in accordance with the responsibilities under the Education Act and the Fiscal Planning and Transparency Act.
 This plan was developed in the context of the provincial government's business and fiscal plans.
 The board has used its performance results to develop the plan and is committed to implementing the strategies contained within the plan to improve student learning and results.
-The board approved the Education Plan for four years on May 25, 2022.
+The board approved the Education Plan on May 24, 2023.